onqlavelabs/onqlave.docs/docs/guides/web-app-guide/authentication.md

 ![Authentication prompt-2](https://t36712295.p.clickup-attachments.com/t36712295/e042293d-fdb3-49ac-83fe-b1202d5d975a/image.png)

-If you haven't changed your password yet, you should follow the instruction of other prompt to set your password
+If you haven't changed your password yet, you should follow the instruction of other prompt to set your password.